 There is very little left on earth that can shock or appal masses of people worldwide all at once, but over time the horrendous, but preventable ongoing deaths of the animals of Surabaya Zoo has brought thousands around the world to deep and wrenching tears.

-The news of the murder of the Lion in Surabaya, hung by a noose, and the visual images of such an act of vile criminal evil, is one of the worst occurrences on captive animals in recent memory.
+The news of the Lion death in Surabaya, hung by a noose, and the visual images, is one of the worst occurrences on captive animals in recent memory.
 The image of this majestic creature is now burned into the souls of thousands and thousands of people on earth.

 Mayor Rismaharini, we understand that you have done good work for the City of Surabaya and no one is denying that.
 But Mayor Rismaharini, why do you not allow aid to these animals?
-Why has this murder happened?
+Why has this another dreadful animal death happened?
 There are so many terrible questions that remain unanswered?
 There is only one question that I want you to answer, as follows: